GEMDAT-repos/GEMDAT/README.md

 # GEMDAT

-GEMDAT is a Python library for the analysis of diffusion in solid-state electrolytes from Molecular Dynamics simulations.
+Gemdat is a Python library for the analysis of diffusion in solid-state electrolytes from Molecular Dynamics simulations.
+Gemdat is built on top of [Pymatgen](https://pymatgen.org/), making it straightforward to integrate it into your Pymatgen-based workflows.

-With GEMDAT, you can:
+With Gemdat, you can:

 - Explore your MD simulation via an easy-to-use Python API
 - Load and analyze trajectories from VASP simulation data